-- · Components shall be functional in form, related in design, simple in fabrication and standardized in appearance. - · A limited vocabulary of materials shall be selected for proven durability and ease of maintenance. - Elements of similar function shall be clustered in units or groupings. - · Location and placement of furnishings shall logically respond to patterns, types and intensity of usage. - · Components shall be located to optimize public safety and not restrict emergency vehicle access. - Furnishing design and placement shall not obstruct efficient surface maintenance and cleaning operations.

-- Maximum serviceability and coordination must be maintained for all utilities. - Site elements shall allow "barrier free" access by all people including the elderly and handicapped.
+- Components shall be functional in form, related in design, simple in fabrication and standardized in appearance. - A limited vocabulary of materials shall be selected for proven durability and ease of maintenance. - Elements of similar function shall be clustered in units or groupings. - Location and placement of furnishings shall logically respond to patterns, types and intensity of usage. - Components shall be located to optimize public safety and not restrict emergency vehicle access. - Furnishing design and placement shall not obstruct efficient surface maintenance and cleaning operations. - Maximum serviceability and co- ordination must be maintained for all utilities. - Site elements shall allow "barrier free" access by all people including the elderly and handicapped.

-Signage
+L. Signage

-All monument /address signs must be reviewed by the SP-DRC for approval.
+All monument /address signs must be reviewed by the SPDRC for approval.
 If the monument sign is proposed in the Summit County Right of Way, an encroachment permit will have to be obtained through the Summit County Engineering office.

-Site Lighting
+M. Site Lighting

-Lighting in Sun Peak shall provide both illumination and security.
-Lighting can also add a special dimension to the development at night.
-Lighting shall be provided in areas that receive heavy pedestrian or vehicular use and in areas that are potentially dangerous when unlit.
+Lighting in Sun Peak shall provide both illumination and security, but must be Dark Sky compliant and comply with neighborhood policies.
+Night lighting shall be provided in areas that receive heavy pedestrian or vehicular use and in areas that are potentially dangerous when unlit.